Isaiah 58, 6-11

 Something to pray

-Emma Perry is a student at Westminster College, Cambridge
+Emma Perry is a former student of Westminster College, Cambridge.